awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 ### Operating Systems<a name="vmimport-operating-systems"></a>

 The following operating systems can be imported to and exported from Amazon EC2\.
+For more information about whether a Region is enabled by default, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Windows \(Regions enabled by default\)**
 + Microsoft Windows Server 2003 \(Standard, Datacenter, Enterprise\) with Service Pack 1 \(SP1\) or later \(32\- and 64\-bit\)